Repsol: CAMPSA and REPESA

-In 1927, CAMPSA (Compañía Arrendataria del Monopolio de Petróleos S.A.), headed by Miguel Primo de Rivera y Orbaneja, was created with the objective of administering concessions in handing over the state monopoly of petroleum companies.
-Originally the company was arranged so that the state would have a minority stake.
-The Creation of CAMPSA intensified the progress of the Spanish refinery industry.
+In 1927, CAMPSA (Compañía Arrendataria del Monopolio de Petróleos S.A.), headed by Miguel Primo de Rivera y Orbaneja, was created with the objective of administering concessions related to the state monopoly on petroleum products.
+Originally, the company was structured so that the state would have a minority stake.
+The creation of CAMPSA intensified the development of the Spanish refining industry.

-In 1941, the Spanish government under Francisco Franco created the INI (National Industry Institute), in order to finance and promote Spanish industries.
-The INI supported CAMPSA in its exploration of Tudanca, Cantabria, a monumental moment in Spanish exploration on the Iberian Peninsula.
-The year 1947, marked the end of a 20-year contract between the Spanish state and CAMPSA, decentralizing services while at the same time giving specific rights to the state to intervene in the company's affairs, minus distribution and commercialization, which remained exclusive to CAMPSA.
+In 1941, the Spanish government under Francisco Franco created the INI (National Industry Institute) in order to finance and promote Spanish industries.
+The INI supported CAMPSA in its exploration of Tudanca, Cantabria, a significant moment in hydrocarbon exploration on the Iberian Peninsula.
+In 1947, a 20-year contract between the Spanish state and CAMPSA ended, decentralizing services while granting the state specific rights to intervene in the company's affairs, except for distribution and commercialization, which remained exclusive to CAMPSA.

 In 1948, REPESA (Refinería de Petróleos de Escombreras S.A.) was incorporated for the installation of a refinery in the Valley of Escombreras (Cartagena).

-REPESA symbolized the growing industrial consolidation in the refining sector by producing and marketing petrol, oils, and lubricants under its own brand names.
-REPSOL was introduced as REPESA's leading petroleum brand from the outset.'
-From the beginning, REPSOL was REPESA's "star brand" of petroleum as a REPESA product brand.
+REPESA reflected the growing industrial consolidation of the refining sector through the production and marketing of petrol, oils, and lubricants under its own brands.
+REPSOL was introduced as REPESA's leading petroleum brand from the outset.
+From the beginning, REPSOL was REPESA's principal petroleum brand and product brand.